iterate-ch/docs/protocols/dropbox.md

 A list of file versions can be viewed in the *Versions* tab of the *[Info](../cyberduck/info.md#versions)* window.
 Files can be reverted to a chosen version of this list.

-### Share
+## Share & Request Files

 You can share an URL to provide access to a document in your Dropbox from *File → Share…*.
 Optionally set a password required to download the file.
-Choose *Cancel* to create a public URL with no password protection.
+Request others to add files to your Dropbox with *File → Request Files…".

 ## Known Limitations